syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Toolbar Position

-To adjust the alignment of the toolbar by using the `Position` property in the `ImageEditorToolbar` class.
+The toolbar can be positioned before or after the image of the ImageEditor by using the `Position` property in the `ImageEditorToolbar` class.
 The default value is `ToolbarPosition.Start`.

 {% tabs %}